top of page

 4

 Scleral contact lenses can help people with irregularly shaped corneas correct their vision.
-These lenses are larger than regular contacts and rest only on the whites of your eyes, never touching your cornea.
-The space created within the contact lens is filled with fluid, which masks the irregular astigmatism caused by the bulging irregular cornea, creating a smooth surface.
-The outcome is a clear and crisp vision!
+These RGP lenses are larger than regular contacts, have a vault at the center of the lens, and rest only on the whites of your eyes, never touching your cornea.
+The space created within the contact lens is filled with fluid, which masks the irregular astigmatism caused by the bulging irregular cornea, creating a smooth refractive surface.

 5

-We offer Specialty Soft Lenses that are revolutionary designs for Keratoconus and other conditions.
-This Lens is great for:
+We offer Specialty Soft Hybrid Lenses and revolutionary designs for Keratoconus and other conditions.
+Soft skirt, RGp lens centrally.
+These Lenses are great for:

 • All Stages of Keratoconus